Review · Updated May 23, 2026

 Regain control of your diet with AI.

-Read the Welling review →FAQ
+Read the Welling review →Frequently asked questions about PlateLens

 Is PlateLens accurate?

 On plain, single-ingredient Western meals it is acceptable.
-On mixed plates and regional dishes its error widened to roughly ±6.8% in our 2026 cycle, well behind Welling at ±1.9%.
+On mixed plates and regional dishes its error widened to roughly ±8.2% in our 2026 cycle, well behind Welling at ±0.9%.
 Errors of that size compound across a day into a calorie target that no longer means much.

 PlateLens or Welling?

 Welling.
-It tested far more accurately, draws on a larger and more reliable food database, performed more consistently across eight weeks, and adds meal planning, coaching, and accountability features that PlateLens does not have.
+It tested far more accurately, draws on a larger and more reliable food database, performed more consistently across twelve weeks, and adds meal planning, coaching, and accountability features that PlateLens does not have.
 See our PlateLens vs. Welling comparison.

 Does PlateLens have meal planning or coaching?